purplebugs/alpaca-map/README.md

 Done:

-- scaffold back end (BE)
+- Scaffold back end (BE)
-- scaffold front end (FE) that calls BE
+- Scaffold front end (FE) that calls BE
+- Basic version of alpaca map prototype as React app

 Not done:

-- redo alpaca map prototype as React app
+- More details of alpacas per farm when click map location
+- Much nice styling

 ## License 📝